-Federal PELL Grant (PELL) - The Pell Grant Program, a federal student aid program, is available to students who will be attending school as degree-seeking students.
-The grants are based on a federal formula which measures the ability of the student and his/her family to meet educational expenses.
-Application forms (FAFSA) may be obtained from high school counselors or by contacting the UT Martin Office of Student Financial Assistance.
+Federal PELL Grant (PELL) - The Federal Pell Grant Program is available to undergraduate students seeking their first bachelor's degree.
+The grants are based on a federal formula which measures the ability of the students and his/her family to meet educational expenses.
+The form used to determine eligibility for all aid programs is the FAFSA.
+The FAFSA can be obtained from the high school guidance counselor, the UT Martin Office of Student Financial Assistance or online at fafsa.ed.gov.
+Students are encouraged to apply online.
 Grants may range up to \$4,050.
-There are no application costs, and the grants do not have to be repaid.

 Tennessee Student Assistance Award Program (TSAA) - A Tennessee Student Assistance Award is a non-repayable grant to assist undergraduate students in financing a postsecondary education.
 Any Tennessee resident who is enrolled or who has been accepted for admission as an undergraduate student by an eligible Tennessee college or university and can establish that he/she needs financial assistance in order to complete his/her education is eligible to apply.
 Assistance awards range from a minimum of \$402 to a maximum of \$1,986, dependent upon the need of the student.
 In no case, however, may an award be greater than the amount of tuition and mandatory fees.
 The number of students assisted is dependent upon the amount of funds appropriated annually by the Tennessee General Assembly.
-Application for a Tennessee Student Assistance Award grant is made by completing the FAFSA and listing Tennessee for state residency.
+Application for a Tennessee Student Assistance Award grant is made by completing the FAFSA, listing Tennessee for state residency and listing a Tennessee college or university as a school choice.

 Federal Supplemental Educational Opportunity Grant Program (SEOG) - This program of direct gift awards is available to entering freshmen, transfer, and enrolled undergraduate students with exceptional financial need.
+Priority is given to Pell eligible students.